About the Author

 Geographic Location

-Another factor affecting the radiologist salaries is the region in which they practice.
+Another factor affecting the radiologist salary is the region in which they practice.
 The cost of living and the demand for radiologists in the area will affect their salaries.

-According to ZipRecruiter, the top-paying states for radiologist jobs are metropolitan areas like New York, Pennsylvania, and New Hampshire.
-The lowest-paying states are Michigan, Florida, and Arkansas.
+According to ZipRecruiter, the top-paying states for radiologist jobs are metropolitan areas like New York, Pennsylvania, and Washington.
+The lowest-paying states are Arkansas, West Virginia, and Florida.

 Related: Where Are Radiologists in the Most Demand?